skywarth/darkest-PR/README.md

 ### What is this?

-Darkest-PR is a GitHub app/bot to narrate your development, making development more exciting *or desperate*.
+Darkest-PR (PR stands for Pull-Request) is a GitHub app/bot to narrate your development, making development more exciting *or desperate*.

 When certain events occur in the repository, Darkest-PR automatically evaluates the situation and responds with a ***fitting*** quote of ancestor from Darkest Dungeon.
 Making the development more like a dungeon crawler run, a sensational journey, more *alive*, more sentimental, more thrilling and more depressing...